Support estimation in high-dimensional heteroscedastic mean regression: Proofs: Main steps

-In the next two technical results, we show how to take care of the terms involving the gradient of the loss in the strict dual feasibility assumption \eqref{strictfeasibilitywh2}, and how to obtain a sharper bound on the inverse of $\widehat{Q}_{S S}$ then \eqref{inftyoperatornormQss} under \eqref{lemmaassstrictdual(ii)(1)}.
+In the main result in this section, Lemma \ref{signconsweightedhuber}, similarly to \citet[Lemma 8.2]{Zhou2009} we consider support recovery and bounds for a generic form of the weighted LASSO pseudo Huber estimator.
+To this end we require technical conditions stated in Lemma \ref{lemmaassstrictdual(ii)}.
+These show how to take care of the terms involving the gradient of the loss in the strict dual feasibility assumption \eqref{strictfeasibilitywh2}.

 \begin{lemma}[Strict dual feasibility and norm bound I] Suppose that Assumption \ref{assfan2017} and \eqref{lemmaassstrictdual(ii)(1)} are satisfied and assume that the robustification parameter $\alpha_n$ is chosen as in \eqref{rangealphaalhwithinitial}.
 If $n \geq C_3\, s^2 \log(p)$ for a sufficiently large positive constant $C_3 >0$ then there exist constants $C_1,C_2,\CQS>0 $ and $\CQograd \geq 1$ such that